Spain's stylistic identity shows England what they lacked under Gareth Southgate

 Spain resembled a club side at the tournament and yet their squad was eclectic, comprised of 26 players from 17 different clubs.
 The starting line-up used by De la Fuente in the final had only played together once before, in a 3-3 friendly draw with Brazil in March.

-In their final group game, a 1-0 win over Albania, De la Fuente made 10 changes to his team without affecting the way in which they played, or the level of their performance.
+In their final group game, a 1-0 win over Albania, De la Fuente made 10 line-up changes without affecting the way in which they played, or the level of their performance.
 Pedri and Rodri, injured in the quarter-final and final respectively, were seamlessly replaced.

 Driven by Pep Guardiola's success at Manchester City, this Spanish style of play has taken hold in England's domestic game too.
 There is outstanding work being done at academy level, reflected by the level of quality now available to the national side.